 Planks aren’t just an exercise that tightens your tummy and helps you get those toned abs you’ve always dreamed of.
 As a core exercise, it also strengthens your inner stabilizer muscles, your back, your glutes, and even other muscles in your legs and upper body!

 It’s an exercise that works pretty much your entire body.

 How do you do a plank?

-The most basic plank is one that’s done on your forearms (low plank), but you can also do it on your hands (high plank).
+The most basic plank exercise is one that’s done in the standard forearm plank position (low plank or elbow plank), but you can also do it on your hands in push-up position (high plank).